Academic Policies

 University regulations require every candidate to complete 16 credit hours in residence at the NYU School of Law in order to qualify for the LLM degree.
 In addition, Law School regulations require a student to successfully complete the minimum number of in-field credits required for such student’s degree program.

 Subject to the foregoing limitations, transfer credit can be obtained for work done either before or after a student’s initial matriculation at the Law School.
 If a presently enrolled student plans to take a course at another school for transfer credit, the course must be directly related to the study of law in order for credit to be applied towards the LLM degree.
 Few courses in other disciplines can meet this standard.
-The student should consult with the Office of Graduate Affairs about his or her plans before registering for the course.
+The student should consult with the Office of Graduate Affairs about their plans before registering for the course.

 Grading